Stop learning how to apply.

 It’s a decision problem under real risk.

-Most educators don’t stay because they want to.
+You don’t stay because you want to.

-They stay because the cost of a wrong move feels higher than the cost of waiting.
+You stay because the cost of a wrong move feels higher than the cost of waiting.

 I’ve spent my career in large corporations leading hiring decisions from first review to final selection.